 This post has been SUCH a long time coming!
-I shared our kitchen design plan a while back.
-But I literally cannot tell you how excited I am to share the kitchen before and after photos!
+We shared our kitchen design plan a while back.
+But we literally cannot tell you how excited we are to share the kitchen before and after photos!

 By far this was our most hated space from the original house listing photos.
 When we bought the house, the kitchen was really sectioned off, had an awkward layout, and generally just very dreary.

-We had about five thousand hurdles along the way, which I talk about in more detail here, However, I’m super happy with the finished product!
+We had about five thousand hurdles along the way, which we talk about in more detail here, However, we’re super happy with the finished product!

 In case you’re looking for the cliff notes version of this before and after, you can scroll to the bottom of the post for the side-by-side before and after photos and the list of room sources!